Characterizing Phase Fragility via Algorithmically Prepared Ancillas in Repeated-Interaction Models: CONCLUSIONS

 \section{CONCLUSIONS}

-This work presented a dual perspective on the sensitivity of relative phase information in noisy quantum devices.
-By deriving closed form analytical expressions within a collision–model framework and validating them against device level simulations based on Gaussian driven two–level dynamics, we established that the quantum Fisher information $\mathcal{F}_\varphi$ carries a consistent phase dependent signature across two fundamentally different descriptions.
-This agreement underscores that the steady state of a probe qubit can faithfully encode metrological information about an algorithmically prepared reservoir, even in the presence of dissipation and dephasing.
+In this work, we have examined the phase sensitivity of noisy quantum devices from two complementary perspectives.
+Closed-form analytical expressions were derived within a collision model framework and compared with pulse-resolved open-system simulations of a noisy $H,\varphi,H$ sequence.
+Across these two distinct dynamical descriptions, the quantum Fisher information $\mathcal{F}_{\phi}$ was found to exhibit a consistent phase-dependent structure.
+The analytical steady-state solution shows that the probe qubit can carry measurable metrological information about an algorithmically prepared reservoir, even in the presence of dissipation and dephasing.
+The physical origin of this metrological response is the persistence of steady coherence in the asymptotic probe state.
+In particular, the finite off-diagonal elements of $\rho\sb{S}\sp{\mathrm{ss}}(\phi)$ provide the channel through which the phase imprint of the prepared ancillas is retained by the probe.

-Beyond providing theoretical insight, the approach developed here offers a practical, tomography–free route to quantify phase fragility in near term quantum hardware.
-The resulting $\mathcal{F}_\varphi$ profile acts as a direct indicator of phase sensitivity, guiding the placement of error correction resources, stabilizer design, and compiler level gate synthesis toward regimes where phase errors are either most detectable or least detrimental.
-In this way, the method links open system theory with actionable metrics for hardware–aware quantum algorithm deployment.
+The agreement with the pulse-level simulation should therefore be understood as supporting evidence that the same algorithmic phase imprint can be reflected in different dynamical descriptions.
+In the repeated-interaction model, this imprint is mediated by finite-time prepared ancillas and partial tracing.
+In the device-level simulation, it emerges from continuous noisy evolution during the driven $H,\varphi,H$ pulse sequence.
+The quantitative comparison added in Section IV shows that, despite these different mechanisms, the two descriptions identify the same phase-sensitive regions of the QFI landscape.
+This provides a concrete link between an analytically tractable repeated-interaction model and a pulse-level open-system description of a noisy single-qubit phase-encoding circuit.
+In this sense, the main contribution of the work is not a new collision model in isolation, but a reduced diagnostic framework that maps algorithmically prepared noisy ancillas to the phase-sensitivity structure observed in a device-level implementation.

+Beyond conceptual insight, the framework developed here provides a practical route for characterizing phase sensitivity in near-term hardware without relying on full state tomography.
+Because $\mathcal{F}_{\phi}$ is obtained directly from the pre-measurement state, it captures the intrinsic phase response of a device in a manner that is closely tied to realistic noise processes.
+The resulting $\mathcal{F}_{\phi}$ profiles identify operating regions of enhanced or reduced phase sensitivity, thereby offering hardware-informed guidance for error-mitigation strategies, stabilizer choices, and compiler-level gate synthesis.